 1.1 Motivation

 Despite of this success and of the suitability of probabilistic models to deal with un- certain and noisy spatial information, there have been few attempts to use them for modelling spatial memory within cognitive modelling, the branch of cognitive science concerned with computationally simulating mental processes.
-There is a gap in litera- ture between probabilistic spatial models in robotics (called Simultaneous Localization and Mapping or SLAM) (Thrun & Leonard, 2008), which are capable of dealing with real-world noise, uncertainty, and complexity to some extent, but are cognitively im- plausible, and between computational cognitive models of spatial memory, which are designed to model biological spatial cognition, but cannot deal with all of these chal- lenges, and are thus confined to simplistic simulations (see Chapter 2 for a review).
+There is a gap in the litera- ture between probabilistic spatial models in robotics (called Simultaneous Localization and Mapping or SLAM) (Thrun & Leonard, 2008), which are capable of dealing with real-world noise, uncertainty, and complexity to some extent, but are cognitively im- plausible, and between computational cognitive models of spatial memory, which are designed to model biological spatial cognition, but cannot deal with all of these chal- lenges, and are thus confined to simplistic simulations (see Chapter 2 for a review).

 In addition, although spatial representations in humans have been argued early to be hierarchical (Hirtle & Jonides, 1985; McNamara et al., 1989; Greenauer & Waller,